To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: DP Auditing

 \section{DP Auditing}

 Privacy auditing broadly denotes the process of empirically estimating the privacy leakage from an algorithm.
-In DP, this typically involves experiments to estimate the empirical privacy guarantees, denoted as $\empeps$, and compare them to the claimed theoretical guarantees ($\varepsilon$).
-For simplicity, we assume the empirical privacy guarantees are derived for the same $\delta$ as the claimed theoretical \approxdp.
-Therefore, we are technically comparing ($\empeps, \delta$) with ($\varepsilon, \delta$), but leave out $\delta$ throughout the paper to ease presentation.

-If $\empeps>\varepsilon$, the mechanism leaks more privacy than expected; whereas if $\empeps\ll\varepsilon$, the theoretical bounds may be {\em loose}, or there may be substantial room for improvement to the privacy estimation procedure---i.e., the audit is not {\em tight}.
-Empirical guarantees are also useful for estimating the privacy loss in settings where tight theoretical guarantees are not currently known, e.g., when the adversary does not have access to intermediate updates~\cite{galen2024oneshot,annamalai2024nearly}.
+In DP, this involves running experiments to estimate the empirical privacy guarantees ($\empeps$) and compare them to the theoretical guarantees ($\varepsilon$).
+For simplicity, we assume the empirical guarantees are derived for the same $\delta$ as the theoretical \approxdp; thus, we are technically comparing ($\empeps, \delta$) to ($\varepsilon, \delta$), but leave out $\delta$ to ease presentation.
+If one finds that $\empeps>\varepsilon$, the mechanism leaks more privacy than expected.
+As mentioned earlier, if $\empeps\ll\varepsilon$, the audit is not {\em tight}, i.e., the theoretical bounds are overly conservative or there may be substantial room for improvement to the privacy estimation procedure.